Mutual reciprocation of macroprudential measures

 1. The Systemic Risk Council assesses its own measures

 When the Systemic Risk Council makes recommendations on macroprudential measures in Denmark, the Council assesses the cross-border effects of the measure in question and considers whether other countries should be asked to reciprocate the measure.

 Negative effects can be mitigated by reciprocity

 Generally, a macroprudential measure applies only to banks subject to supervision in Denmark.
 This means that branches of foreign banks and loans directly from banks abroad are not automatically covered by the regulation.
 So to ensure the effect of the measure in Denmark, it may be important that authorities in other countries reciprocate it.
-For example, it may be relevant for the Swedish authorities to recognise a Danish measure, as the large Swedish bank Nordea has a branch with a substantial market share in Denmark.
+For example, it may be relevant for the Finnish authorities to recognise a Danish measure, as the large Finnish bank Nordea has a branch with a substantial market share in Denmark.

 This issue is illustrated in Chart 1.
 If a measure in country A (Denmark) is not reciprocated by country B (e.g. Sweden), country B's banks may "circumvent" the requirement in country A. Country B's branches in country A will have a competitive edge and may e.g. increase their market shares at the expense of the other banks in country A. This may reduce the intended effect of the measure in country A. So it is in the interests of country A that country B recognises the measure.
 It may also be in the interests of country B itself to reciprocate the measure in order to protect its own banks against the systemic risks in country A addressed by this measure.